dhthwy/r/README.md

 #

+"Oh I forgot, there's a fuel odor I haven't been able to fix.

+Yeah, probably gotta scratch that idea.
+No one wants their items smellin like gas.
+"

 "If I can do my fix-my-damn-car project, it may be worthwhile to do deliveries.

 not a terrible way to break the ice.